Shippable/admiral/releaseNotes/master.md

 - **Added Subscription State panel on subscription dashboard**: The parallel job count and private job limit for a subscription is now visible under the breadcrumb on the subscription dashboard.
 - **Amazon ECS Daemon Deployments**: Managed deploy jobs can now deploy daemon services to Amazon ECS by setting `schedulingStrategy` to `DAEMON` in a  `dockerOptions` input.
 - **Supports always section in CI**: The always section can run commands or scripts that you want to execute whether the CI workflow passes or fails.
 [Read more](http://docs.shippable.com/ci/build-and-test/)
+- **Support multiple nodePools in CI**: CI builds can be configured to run on multiple nodePools.
+[Read more](http://docs.shippable.com/ci/runtime-config/)

 ## Fixes